Spoofax has several cross-cutting concepts that are used within Spoofax Core. This manual describes those concepts.

 Projects in Spoofax are used to host language specifications and programs of a language.

-An end-user project is a project that contains programs of languages, intended to be developed by an end-user of those languages.
+IProject) is a project that contains programs of languages, intended to be developed by an end-user of those languages.

-A language specification project (sometimes called a language project) is a project that contains a languages specification, which contain programs of meta-languages, intended to be developed by a language developer.
+ISpoofaxLanguageSpec), sometimes called a language project, is a project that contains a languages specification.
+A language specification contains programs of meta-languages, intended to be developed by a language developer.